 - Accounts Payable Ledger (Table F0411): Used for Accounts Payable Management.

 - Purchase Order Detail File (Table F4311): Used for Procurement and Purchase Order Management.

 Getting Started with Us

-It’s no secret that creating custom tables, navigating complex table configurations, viewing data, and importing metadata into JDE tables is difficult without the right personnel and resources on your side.
-Luckily for you, this is where Surety Systems comes in.
+It’s no secret that creating custom tables, navigating complex table configurations, viewing data, and importing metadata into JDE tables is challenging without the right personnel and resources on your side.
+Luckily for you, this is where Surety Systems comes in!

 How Can We Help?

-Whether you need help identifying the key components to be included in your JDE tables, finding your way through column and row configuration, importing selected tables to other JD Edwards applications and external systems, or anything in between, our consultants have you covered.
+Whether you need help identifying the key components to be included in your JD Edwards tables, finding your way through column and row configuration, importing selected tables to other JD Edwards applications and external systems, or maintaining JDE E1 security, our consultants have you covered.

 Interesting in learning more about where our JD Edwards consultants can fit in your organization?
 Click the link to access more information about our JD Edwards consulting services or contact us today to get started.